ipfs-shipyard/is-ipfs/README.md

 A suite of util methods that provides efficient validation.

 Detection of IPFS Paths and identifiers in URLs is a two-stage process:
-1.  `urlPattern`/`pathPattern`/`subdomainPattern` regex is applied to quickly identify potential candidates
+1.  `pathPattern`/`pathGatewayPattern`/`subdomainGatewayPattern` regex is applied to quickly identify potential candidates
-2.  proper CID/FQDN validation is applied to remove false-positives
+2.  proper CID validation is applied to remove false-positives

 ## Content Identifiers